websights

 To specify a cylinder, the user needs to input a point of reference for the base of the cylinder.
 By adjusting the axis, one can determine the direction and length of the cylinder.
 Finally, the user should also define the radius for the cylinder.

-Figure 5: Using a cylinder placed inside a pipe to define a momentum source
+Figure 5: Using a cylinder placed inside a car park to represent a ceiling fan for proper ventilation

 Points are mostly used to create probe point result controls.
 A chain of points can be created to obtain a profile of the simulation variables across a line.
 The center coordinates are sufficient to set up a point geometry primitive.

-Figure 6: Static simulation on a bearing block.
-A probe point is set for a point data result control.
+Figure 6: Static simulation on a crane.
+A probe point is set for a point data result control to obtain overall displacement of the selected location.

 Local slices are used in the Pedestrian wind comfort (PWC) and Incompressible (LBM) analysis types.
 They are planes (2D) that are placed in the domain for data visualization.
 For more information about local slices, please check this page.